 William Porterfield Announce Retirement From International Cricket

-Ireland’s longest-serving captain William Porterfield has announced his retirement from international and representative cricket.
-William Porterfield said goodbye to cricket with many records and some memorable performances.
+William Porterfield, Ireland’s longest-serving captain, has announced his retirement from international and representative cricket.
+William Porterfield bid farewell to cricket by setting several records and delivering unforgettable performances.

-William Porterfield, a true Irish cricket legend has played in 310 international matches for Ireland, including 253 captains.
-His run in all formats is 9506.
-He is the first Test captain of Ireland.
-Porterfield has led in two ODI World Cups and five Twenty20 World Cups.
+William Porterfield, a real cricketing icon in Ireland, has participated in 310 international matches, including 253 as captain.
+His overall winning percentage is 9506 He is Ireland’s first captain in Tests.
+Two ODI World Cups and five Twenty20 World Cups have been led by Porterfield.

-Notably, Ireland captained the team for the longest time (253 international matches).
-In 2008, at the age of 23, he took over the leadership.
-He is also the third Irish cricketer to play a match.
-He ended his career as the second highest run-getter.
+Ireland led the team for the longest period of time (253 international matches).
+In 2008, at the age of 23, he assumed the position of leader.
+In addition, he is the third Irish cricketer to play a game.
+He finished his career with the second most runs scored.

 William Porterfield Retires from International cricket

-‘One of my most precious memories is getting the first cap from the great Roy Torrance.
-Roy is a legend in Irish cricket, and unfortunately he played a role in every one of my games until he died. ‘
+“One of my most cherished memories is receiving my first baseball cap from the legendary Roy Torrance.
+Roy is a legend in Irish cricket, and he played a role in each of my games up to his passing.’